RubendeBruin/DAVE-book/bendingmoment.md

 DAVE used the concept of "footprints" to define the area over which loads are distributed.
 Footprints are a series of 3d points (vertices) that can be defined on any point or axis.

-The projection of the footprints onto the plane in which the shearforce and moments are calculated determines the extent of the distributed load.
+The projection of the footprints onto the plane in which the shearforce and moments are calculated determines the extent of the distributed load: so only the outer-most vertices in the current direction matter.
 Points and axis nodes for which no footprints are defined result in point loads.